nathan-m-schneider-22/dali_app/README.md

   * **Code:** 404 NOT FOUND <br />
     **Content:** `{ error : "User id not found" }`

-  OR

   If there are any extra fields, these will be rejected.
 If any fields differ from the [Joi Schema](./schemas.js) the request will be rejected.

   * **Code:** 400 BAD REQUEST <br />
     **Content:** `  "isJoi": true,
   "name": "ValidationError",
   "details": [
     {
-      "message": "\"no\" is not allowed",
+      "message": "\"extra-field\" is not allowed",
       "path": [
-        "no"
+        "extra-field"
       ],
       "type": "object.allowUnknown",
       "context": {
-        "child": "no",
+        "child": "extra-field",
-        "value": "very bad",
+        "value": "extra-value",
-        "key": "no",
+        "key": "extra-field",
-        "label": "no"
+        "label": "extra-field"
       }
     }
   ],
-  "_object": {
-    "name": "Charles Dickens",
-    "year": "65",
-    "no": "very bad"
-  }
-}`
+`

 * **Sample Call:**